-Yotam Ottolenghi and Sami Tamimi are the men behind the bestselling Ottolenghi: The Cookbook.
+Yotam Ottolenghi and Sami Tamimi are the writers behind the bestselling Ottolenghi: The Cookbook.
 Their chain of restaurants is famous for its innovative flavours, stylish design and superb cooking.

 At the heart of Yotam and Sami's food is a shared home city: Jerusalem.
 Both were born there in the same year, Sami on the Arab east side and Yotam in the Jewish west.
 Nearly 30 years later they met in London, and discovered they shared a language, a history, and a love of great food.